-As someone that drinks coffee like tomorrow could be it’s very last day of production, I was really excited when I learned that you could use activated charcoal to whiten your teeth – All you need to do is wet your toothbrush and put some of the powder on it, then brush your teeth in small, gentle circles for a couple of minutes.
+As someone who drinks coffee like tomorrow could be its very last day of production, I was really excited when I learned that you could use activated charcoal to whiten your teeth – All you need to do is wet your toothbrush and put some of the powder on it, then brush your teeth in small, gentle circles for a couple of minutes.
 Spit it out and then rinse your mouth out really well; you’ll see results from the very first time you use it, and they’ll just be heightened with more regular use.

 The activated charcoal absorbs all of the tannins (the molecules that stain your teeth when you drink coffee, tea, soda, wine, etc.) without damaging your enamel and can also aid in preventing bad breath.
 It’s also effective in killing the bad bacteria in your mouth that can cause gingivitis and tooth decay, and it can even help prevent cavities!

 Suppose you’re going to use activated charcoal to help whiten your teeth.
 In that case, you should definitely make sure that you have a towel on hand to help get rid of the mess – Activated or not, charcoal is black, still thick, and can get really messy fast if you’re not careful.

 Every family – especially any family that has small children in it – should seriously consider having a bottle of activated charcoal on hand for all of its many uses, but if you just can’t see yourself using it, you could strongly consider at least investing in an activated charcoal filter to help clear any impurities out of your drinking water – Every small step can yield big results when executed correctly.